First and foremost – we are beekeepers. For as long as I can remember, bees and pollinators have been part of our lives.

 Our Philosophy on Growing Trees

-We recognize we must nurture the growth of a more adapted tree in response to our rapid climactic changes.
-Trees and shrubs will have to withstand more severe wind events, more droughts, and more extreme variability of weather.
+We recognize we must nurture the growth of a more adapted tree in response to our rapid climatic changes.
+Trees and shrubs will have to withstand more severe wind events and more extreme variability of weather.
 Our efforts include allowing trees to respond to wind load and stimuli by not staking our tree stock.
+Yes, you guessed it.
+The trees aren’t perfectly straight but are much stronger and ready for an uncertain windy future.
 To see the full story see our wind on trees story.

 New for 2018